This post may contain affiliate links. Please read our disclosure policy.

-You guys, these Lamb Meatballs are off the chain!
+You guys, these Greek Lamb Meatballs are off the charts!
 I mean, tons of Greek flavors stuff into one tiny, delicious ball?
 Count me in!
 I absolutely love lamb, but I always make it one of two ways: I either make a Rosemary Roasted Rack of Lamb or we do a Grilled Rack of Lamb with a Mint-Yogurt Sauce.
 While I absolutely love both of these, and will gladly eat them any day of the week, I wanted to try something new!
-I bought some Ground Lamb from the Butcher to change things up a bit and turned it into a super easy to make, so yummy, and new favorite recipe: these lamb meatballs!
-(My husband said they were the best meatballs he had ever had!)
+I bought some ground lamb from the butcher to change things up a bit and turned it into a super easy to make, so yummy, and new favorite recipe: these Greek Lamb Meatballs!
+My husband said they were the best meatballs he had ever had!
 Give them a try, you will love this fun, healthy new take on meatballs!

 - 1 lb.
 Ground Lamb